ungleich/cdist/docs/src/man1/cdist.rst

     Show the help screen.

+.. option:: -l LOGLEVEL, --log-level LOGLEVEL

+    Set the specified verbosity level.
+The levels, in order from the lowest to the highest, are: ERROR (-1), WARNING (0), INFO (1), VERBOSE (2), DEBUG (3) TRACE (4 or higher).
+If used along with -v then -v increases last set value and -l overwrites last set value.

 .. option:: -q, --quiet

     Quiet mode: disables logging, including WARNING and ERROR.

 .. option:: -v, --verbose

     Increase the verbosity level.
 Every instance of -v increments the verbosity level by one.
 Its default value is 0 which includes ERROR and WARNING levels.
-    The levels, in order from the lowest to the highest, are:
+    The levels, in order from the lowest to the highest,
-    ERROR (-1), WARNING (0), INFO (1), VERBOSE (2), DEBUG (3) TRACE (4 or higher).
+    are: ERROR (-1), WARNING (0), INFO (1), VERBOSE (2),
+    DEBUG (3) TRACE (4 or higher).
+If used along with -l then -l overwrites last set value and -v increases last set value.

 .. option:: -V, --version